Rights groups charge 'ethnic cleansing' in Ethiopia's Tigray - NewsBreak

 Rights groups charge 'ethnic cleansing' in Ethiopia's Tigray

-KAMPALA, Uganda — (AP) — Widespread abuses against civilians in the western part of Ethiopia's embattled Tigray region amount to war crimes and crimes against humanity, Human Rights Watch and Amnesty International have charged in a new report.
+Widespread abuses against civilians in the western part of Ethiopia 's embattled Tigray region amount to war crimes and crimes against humanity, Human Rights Watch and Amnesty International have charged in a new report.

 The crimes were perpetrated by security officials and civilian authorities from the neighboring Amhara region, sometimes "with the acquiescence and possible participation of Ethiopian federal forces," the rights groups say in the report released Wednesday.